Contact Us:

 White Wines of Napa

 Chardonnay and Sauvignon Blanc are the most seen white wines.
-Napa also has several old vineyards planted to less known varietals, such as Charbono, Sangiovese, Colombard or Chenin Blanc.
-Many of the vineyards are co-planted with up to 10 varietals growing next to one another.
+Napa also has several old vineyards planted to less known varietals, such as Chenin Blanc, Albarino or Viognier.

-Most wineries in Napa are only open by appointment, and more are becoming that way, especially after COVID.
+Most wineries in Napa are only open by appointment, and more are becoming that way, especially since 2020.
 They offer seated guided tastings of their wines.
 This is great because you really get a chance to enjoy the wine without being interrupted, and gives the opportunity to ask all the questions you would like.

 Appointment only wineries also afford extra education; you can ask to see the vines or the barrel room.
 These exclusive tastings are more costly but the pace is relaxed.
 Expect to pay up to $75 per person in tasting fees, although many will refund if some wine is purchased.
 You are also more than welcome to share tastings as a couple.